 “I was even more excited to be able to use Procreate because I was visiting my parents’ house during the project’s production.
 It was nice to be able to walk about and paint my face.
 It was really cool to just use an iPad throughout the entire project and to be able to learn how to use the FacePaint feature in different ways.
 To discover a new piece of the program that I hadn’t used before, and might have not have figured out existed if I had not worked on this project.”

-When asked if more Procreate work was on the horizon, Danni confessed that Procreate had starting to integrate itself permanently into her day-to-day professional workflow.
+When asked if more Procreate work was on the horizon, Danni confessed that Procreate had started to integrate itself permanently into her day-to-day professional workflow.
 “I personally use Procreate for work all the time.
-Usually when we're in the office it would be working on our big work computers, and we'll usually work in Photoshop.
-But honestly since starting work from home, I've almost exclusively used Procreate for designing just because I'm used to it.
+Usually, when we're in the office it would be working on our big work computers, and we'll usually work in Photoshop.
+But honestly, since starting work from home, I've almost exclusively used Procreate for designing just because I'm used to it.
 It's portable.
 It's quick.
 I don't have to start up my whole box (computer) and go to all that trouble, plus I can export as a PSD.
 So, it is pretty much the same for workflow.
 It's been great.”

 “Absolutely.
 Literally the same,” Maddison followed up, “I have this Cintiq monitor sitting right here and I rarely use it.
 That Procreate icon is right there, and I use it all the time.
 It's just so convenient, and the fact that you can make it a PSD file when you're sharing things with other people, it really doesn't affect the workflow at all.
 So if I can use something a little bit quicker and in a more nimble or portable way, then I definitely enjoy doing that.”

-Having two such creatively inspiring and driven artists enthuse about Procreate after using it on a world-wide campaign is very humbling.
-The team at Procreate always love hearing about people’s experience with the tools we pour our love and energy into.
+Having two such creatively inspiring and driven artists enthuse about Procreate after using it on a worldwide campaign is very humbling.
+The team at Procreate always love hearing about people’s experiences with the tools we pour our love and energy into.
 We made sure to thank both Danni and Madison for using Procreate and let them know it meant the world to us.
 “No seriously,” replied Danni, “We appreciate you guys for creating it.”

 Check out the full Made on iPad project breakdown over at the Scholar site.